Explain why does foam form when pouring beer?

 2

-What is the impact of temperature on the formation of beer foam?
+What is the exact role of proteins in the formation of beer foam?

 3